-During this year's Worldwide Developers Conference (WWDC) keynote, Apple pulled out all the stops when it comes to macOS Big Sur.
+During this year's Worldwide Developers Conference (WWDC) keynote, Apple pulled out all the stops when it came to macOS Big Sur.
 In what's being called the "biggest design upgrade since the introduction of Mac OS X," Big Sur is packed full of amazing new and updated features.
 These include the high-profile new features here and a few you might have missed.

 Just take a look!